stevenscg/statsd-php/README.md

 Options
 -------

-* `enabled` - boolean - Set to false to disable UDP transmission (default: true)
+`enabled` - boolean - Set to false to disable UDP transmission (default: true)

-* `prefix` - string - Apply a global namespace to all metrics from this application
+`prefix` - string - Apply a global namespace to all metrics from this application

-* `host` - string - Hostname or IP of your carbon/graphite server
+`host` - string - Hostname or IP of your carbon/graphite server

-* `port` - integer - StatsD port on your carbon/graphite server
+`port` - integer - StatsD port of your carbon/graphite server

 CakePHP v2 Installation